ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/usage.md

 > Each log level has its associated shorthand version: `'info'` is `logInfo`, `'debug'` is `logDebug`, etc.

-### LumberjackModule and provideLumberjack
+### provideLumberjack

-Optionally, we can pass one or more options to `LumberjackModule.forRoot` or to the `provideLumberjack` function.
+Optionally, we can pass one or more options to the `provideLumberjack` function.

 | Option   | Type                           | Optional? | Description                                                          |
 | -------- | ------------------------------ | --------- | -------------------------------------------------------------------- |